Sahilj11/Learning-notes/Notes/MCA/2nd sem/AI.md

 6. **Limitations**:
    - Certainty factors rely on the assumption of independence and linearity, which may not hold in all cases.
    - Handling complex relationships between evidence can be challenging, especially when dealing with non-linear dependencies or indirect evidence.

+Confidence C , tells us about how likely a statement is true or untrue There are two ways to measure CF
 #### Measures of belief
 ![](../../statics/Pasted%20image%2020240417151532.png)
 #### Measure of disbelief